rweigel/stats/notes.md

 ## Conditional Probability and the Multiplication Rule

-We want to know the probability of event $A$ given event $B$ occured.
-One way to do this is by counting writing down how we expect the number of times $A$ occured given event $B$ occured in terms of set operations.
+We want to know the probability of event $A$ given event $B$ occurred.
+One way to do this is by counting and writing down how we expect the number of times $A$ occurred given event $B$ occurred in terms of set operations.
 First, consider the fraction

 $$
 F(A \text { given } B) = \frac{n(A\cap B)}{n(A\cap B) + n(A'\cap B)}
 $$

-The numerator is the number of times $A$ and $B$ occured.
+The numerator is the number of times $A$ and $B$ occurred.

-The denominator is the number of times $B$ occured -- it can occur when $A$ did not did not occur.
+The denominator is the number of times $B$ occurred -- it can occur when $A$ did not occur.

 Note that $A\cap B$ and $A'\cap B$ are mutually exclusive, so  $(A\cap B) \cup (A'\cap B) = B$, so we can also write